 When it comes to pain, we tend to have a very human response to it: If you wait long enough, it will go away and you don’t have to do anything about it.
-This isn’t always the most effective course of action though.
-In fact, it’s almost never the most effective and can potentially lead to further damage.
+This lack of action can potentially lead to further damage.

 While our bodies have remarkable healing capabilities, they sometimes need help to complete the job.
 There may be obstacles in the way, such as abnormal stresses or strains that continue to damage the tissue which is attempting to heal.

 When the body needs a boost, we may turn toward laser therapy for pain relief.
-Whether the pain is new or has been occurring for a long time, K-Laser therapy can help.
+Whether the pain is new or has been occurring for a long time, MLS Laser therapy can help.

 We know you might be thinking: “What is ‘laser therapy’?
 How could it help me recover from foot or ankle pain?”

 The purpose of laser therapy is to treat pain.
-The combination of heat and light energy is able to penetrate to the sight of pain or injury at very specific wavelengths.
-The light emitted from the laser device is stronger than a laser pointer, yet not so intense as to burn through anything.
+The combination of light and energy is able to penetrate to the sight of pain or injury at very specific wavelengths.
+The light emitted from the laser device is stronger than a laser pointer, yet no heating sensation is emanated so this laser will not burn you.

 - Increase metabolic activity within cells.
 When the laser energy hits, it stimulates the cell to produce more of its own energy and increase its activity.
 Think of it a bit like overclocking a computer or boosting an engine.
 The functions of the cell are performed at greater power, which includes repair.

 - Increase circulation to needed areas.
 The performance of a cell can be enhanced, but it still needs more tools to get the job done.
 That comes in the form of oxygen, water, and nutrients delivered by the blood.
 While stimulating cells, laser therapy can also increase blood flow to and around that area.
 This brings in the necessary materials for repair and helps reduce swelling.